SusanEnneking/RedditMonitor/README.md

 \
 [DotNetEnv](https://www.nuget.org/packages/DotNetEnv/1.2.0)\
 :warning: The package comments indicate .env should not be used for production deploys.
 This code will never make it to a production server, but fair warning!

+## Helpful Links ##
+[This singleton pattern example](https://www.c-sharpcorner.com/article/net-core-depedency-inject-with-real-use-case/) illustration is very helpful in understanding how the monitor class is working.